TactileUniverse/3D-Printed-Galaxy-Software/README.md

 `output_name`: The name to used for the `.blend` and `.stl` files created by the script.

 `spike_removal`: If `true` a spike removal code will be run on the model before export the `.stl` files.
 This will locate any local spikes and lower them (typically foreground stars).
 This is only needed if you fabrication method has a very high resolution (i.e. CNC milling).
+This option will save the "spike removed" blend file separately from the unmodified file.

 ## Name Plate